17 of the UK's best artisan ice-cream parlours

-Our round-up of the very best contemporary and gourmet ice cream parlours in the UK, including Ruby Violet and Ginger's Comfort Emporium - plus the scoop on honey and lavender, plum and star anise, peach and rosewater, and other artisan flavours
+Our round-up of the very best contemporary and gourmet ice-cream parlours in the UK serving honey and lavender, plum and star anise, and other artisan flavours

 Looking for the best ice cream in the UK?
 What better way to cool down on a hot summer's day than with a scoop or two of ice cream?
 Especially if it's freshly hand-crafted from fine ingredients, to a creative recipe.